lucassaldanha/playdoh/README.md

 ## Limitations

-In current state if your model object has a interface type field from Java Collectoins (like Set or Map) if you use Playdoh to generate random data (not from fixtures) it won't fill those fields with random data, it will just create an instance of the Set or Map (using a default implementation for those interfaces).
+In current state if your model object has a interface type field from Java Collections (like Set or Map) if you use Playdoh to generate random data (not from fixtures) it won't fill those fields with random data, it will just create an instance of the Set or Map (using a default implementation for those interfaces).

-If you need those fields filled with data I suggest you to use Playdoh with a fixture file to create the object (look at the tests to see some examples).
+If you need those fields filled with data I suggest you to use Playdoh with a fixture file to create the object.
+See WIKI_PAGE for usage examples.

 ## Tests